 A stream is usually built in two steps.
-Step one creates a minimal stream consisting of just the stream head and device driver, and step two adds modules to produce an expanded stream as shown in the Stream Setup diagram.
-Modules which can be added to a stream are known as pushable modules.
+Step one creates a minimal stream consisting of just the stream head (see "Stream Head" on page 252) and device driver, and step two adds modules to produce an expanded stream (see "Expanded Streams" on page 268) as shown in the Stream Setup diagram (Figure 41).
+Modules which can be added to a stream are known as pushable modules (see "Pushable Modules" on page 269).